Russia rejects coronavirus vaccine hacking allegations; mask-wearing now mandatory in Quebec | CBC News

 Here's what's happening around the world

-In the U.S., infections are soaring in U.S. states like Florida, Texas, Arizona, fuelled by the haphazard lifting of lockdowns and the resistance of some Americans to wearing masks.
+In the United States, infections are soaring in states like Florida, Texas and Arizona, fuelled by the haphazard lifting of lockdowns and the resistance of some Americans to wearing masks.

 WATCH | British PM hoping for 'significant return to normality' by Christmas: